 A dental implant is a titanium screw implanted into your jawbone, which acts as an anchor for a tooth replacement.

 It can fuse to the bone in a process called osseointegration.
-An “abutment” attaches to the implant, which holds an artificial tooth or dental crown in place.
-Our Mississauga dental office has practiced implant dentistry for years, and it is a wonderful treatment that can increase the quality of life.
+Finally, an “abutment” attaches to the implant, which holds an artificial tooth or dental crown in place.
+It is a wonderful treatment that can increase the quality of life.

-The dentist must understand the engineering of the implant materials.
-A small screw holds an implant abutment to the dental implant, and the relative torque values must be known when fastening the screw.
-Each type of restorative screws have different torque values, and the manufacturer’s specifications must be followed to torque the implant abutment into place.
+After your dental implant has osseointegrated into the jawbone, you will be ready for St. Lawrence Dentistry to place a crown that sits atop a dental implant.
+An intimate understanding of the engineering of the implant materials is critical for success.
+A tiny screw holds an implant abutment to the dental implant, and the relative torque values must be known when fastening the screw.
+Each type of restorative screw has different torque values, and the manufacturer’s specifications must be followed to torque the implant abutment into place.
 Too little torque can mean the screw could come loose, and too high a torque could mean separation of the screw head from its body and potentially with the implant fixture itself.
-Rest assured, Dr. Hawryluk knows all the “ins” and “outs” and can deliver the best implant treatment to his Mississauga patients.
+Rest assured, St. Lawrence Dentistry knows all the “ins” and “outs” and can deliver the best implant treatment to its Mississauga patients.

-Advantages of stock abutments are they are less expensive to use, and they have an easy impression technique from an analog (old way of taking a dental mold) standpoint.
-However, if the dentist is using a digital scanner, like Dr. Hawryluk is this advantage evaporates.
-The only way to correct angulation issues (if implant placement is at an off-angle) with a stock abutment is to “prepare it”, and Dr. Hawryluk does not recommend this.
-St. Lawrence Dentistry strongly encourages the shift of dentistry away from using stock abutments to custom abutments.
+The advantages of stock abutments are that they are less expensive and have an easy impression technique from an analog (legacy way of taking a dental mold) standpoint.
+However, this advantage evaporates if the dentist uses a digital scanner like our Mississauga dental office.
+In addition, the only way to correct angulation issues (if implant placement is at an off-angle) with a stock abutment is to “prepare it”, I don’t recommend this, and our clinic strongly encourages the shift of dentistry away from using stock abutments to custom abutments.
 There are so many advantages to custom abutments that it is unreal.

-Advantages of custom abutments are that they provide:
+The advantages of custom abutments are that they provide the following:

 - Superior contours of soft tissue and emergence profile